 Baffled liquid tanks have bulkheads in them with holes that let the liquid flow through.
 The baffles help to control the forward and backward liquid surge.
+There will be less front to back surge than there is for tanks without baffles.
 Side-to-side surge can still occur.
 This can cause a roll over.